 - Make sure the yeast is fully activated before you add it to the remaining ingredients.

-- Don’t knead the dough too long as spelt flour has a weaker gluten structure than wheat.
+- Don’t knead the dough more than 4 minutes as spelt flour has a weaker gluten structure than wheat.

 - Check out this video by the San Diego Artisan Bread School on how to shape the dough for a sandwich loaf tin.

-I select program 5 and loaf size L on my Panasonic Automatic Bread Maker SD-2501 for a rapid 3 hour loaf or program 4 and the timer to have delicious, warm bread in the morning.
+I select program 5 and loaf size L on my Panasonic Automatic Bread Maker SD-2501 for a rapid 3 hour loaf.
+Alternatively, you can use the timer to have delicious, warm dinkel bread in the morning.

 Sign-up to my newsletter for more from scratch recipes.